 Do you believe things happen for a reason & why?

-In what order would you prioritise these four: money, love, career, happiness?
+In what order would you prioritize these four: money, love, career, happiness?

 1. Happiness.
 2. Love.
 3. Career.
 4. Money.

-What is the most important thing you have learnt in life so far?
+What is the most important thing you have learned in life so far?